|

 A: Yes.
 Because the "H" word has many mystic, non-scientific connotations

-are more easily understood.
-Others simply spell out the specific
+more easily understood.
+Others simply spell out the specific techniques

-techniques they use, including Guided Imagery, Clinical Visualization,
+they use, including Guided Imagery, Clinical Visualization, Progressive

 Q: